 Select the number of days the contacts in the Journey should be set on hold until the next step of your Journey should be executed.

-For Tailored Journeys you can add waits based on hours or even minutes.
+For Tailored Journeys you can add waits based on hours.

 If you have selected to run an hourly Journey you'll select the number of hours.